Calvin-Abstraction/Calvin-Abstraction.github.io/content/_index.md

 +++
 ---

-# COMPUTER GENERATED AERT COMPETITION BEFORE EXAMS!
+# COMPUTER GENERATED ART COMPETITION BEFORE EXAMS!
 Expand on the lecture from x95, and get a chance to win something fun.

 Join our Discord server for updates! https://discord.gg/gcX4qmGG